-The Seller has engaged the Surveyors to provide the Single Survey Report.
+The Seller has engaged the Surveyors to provide the Single Survey Report and a generic Mortgage Valuation Report for Lending Purposes.
 The Seller has also engaged the Surveyors to provide an Energy Report in the format prescribed by the accredited Energy Company.